- Website Design & Development

 TL;DR: To get the best out of your new website it must be planned and scoped thoroughly before doing anything else! ✋💥

 For many organisations, their website was set up many years ago.
 As businesses change and grow, your website needs to reflect the direction your business is going.
-That’s why we often get asked questions about what to consider before starting a website redesign project.
+That’s why we often get asked questions about what to consider before starting a website build project.
 The fact is, website redevelopment is a big job, especially if you want it done properly.

 There are plenty of ways to get a cheap, basic website.
 However, if you want a powerful, highly functional website that works with your business as a sales tool towards growth, you’ll need to put a bit more work in.
 Naturally, you’ll hire website development specialists to do the technical work, but for the best-finished product, you have to put the time and effort into planning alongside them.